zulip/zulip/docs/documentation/overview.md

 What you are reading right now is part of the collection of documentation targeted at developers and people running their own Zulip servers.
 These docs are written in
-[Commonmark Markdown](https://commonmark.org/) with a small bit of rST.
+[CommonMark Markdown](https://commonmark.org/) with a small bit of rST.
 We've chosen Markdown because it is
 [easy to write](https://commonmark.org/help/).
 The source for Zulip's developer documentation is at `docs/` in the Zulip Git repository, and